DanielCufino/devrel-public-workshops/README.md

 # Exercises Part 1: Introduction to Airflow

 Part 1 of this workshop focuses on helping you become familiar with Airflow - writing and running DAGs, and using the UI.
 The use case is using Airflow to run ETL and analytics pipelines.
-You will work with an ETL DAG that retrieves information about galaxies, transforms the data, and loads it into a DuckDB instance.
-You will also create a second DAG that analyzes the data.
-No connections to external systems are required for this workshop.
+You will work with an ETL DAG that onboards new users with personalized tree recommendations, transforms the data, and loads it into a DuckDB instance.
+You will also create a second DAG that analyzes the data in your database.
+No connections to external systems are required for the main exercises in this workshop.

 Consider using the following guides to help with the exercises: